EQware-Engineering-Inc/libpi2cslave/README.md

 [discussed on various forum posts](https://www.raspberrypi.org/forums/viewtopic.php?p=1061380).

 Libpi2cslave implements a workaround for this issue using another undocumented feature/bug in the BSC.
-Through experimentation it was found that togging the Control Reg TX Enable bit off and on pops one byte from the TX FIFO.
+Through experimentation it was found that toggling the Control Reg TX Enable bit off and on pops one byte from the TX FIFO.
 This TX toggle can be repeated until the TX FIFO has been cleared.
 Further characterization determined that this method seems to work because whenever the